 Another decision is whether to have mild steel, or caste iron?
 We started with the former, and then our daughter put in the latter.
 Frankly I have little preference; they both work well.

 Here are a few questions you should first be considering.

 The caste iron stoves are much heavier and can crack if dropped on installation, but that's unlikely.
-They take a little longer to get hot, but retain the heat.
+They take a little longer to get hot, but retain the heat for longer.

 As much of the heat is produced by the flue which is identical in both, they heat the room in a very short time.

-If you want your woodstoves to burn slowly for a long time, then it's best use to whole, unsplit logs; it takes a little longer to get them burning but for hours they release their warmth; the pin oak that recently came down in a storm is perfect.
+If you want your woodstoves to burn slowly for a long time, then it's best use one whole, unsplit log; it takes a little longer to get them burning but for hours they release their warmth; the pin oak that recently came down in a storm is perfect.

 For instant, high temperature, then split logs grown from a soft wood are better; together with plenty of kindling.
 If you want hot water for coffee in ten minutes, for example.